andrewprayle/andrewprayle.github.io/README.md

 ### NTM Reviews

-Antibiotic treatment for nontuberculous mycobacteria lung infection in people with cystic fibrosis (review updated, no evidence map yet)
+Antibiotic treatment for nontuberculous mycobacteria lung infection in people with cystic fibrosis (status: review updated, no evidence map yet)

-Non-antibiotic treatment for nontuberculous mycobacteria lung infection in people with cystic fibrosis (review completed & submitted to BMJ Open Respiratory Research, no evidence map yet)
+Non-antibiotic treatment for nontuberculous mycobacteria lung infection in people with cystic fibrosis (status: review completed & submitted to BMJ Open Respiratory Research, evidence map in preparation)

-Lung transplant in people with CF and NTM pulmonary disease (review almost completed, no evidence map yet)
+Lung transplant in people with CF and NTM pulmonary disease (status: review almost completed, awaiting evidence map)

-Institutional or domestic interventions to reduce water-borne transmission of nontuberculous mycobacteria (NTM) (review should be completed by mid-May, no evidence map yet)
+Institutional or domestic interventions to reduce water-borne transmission of nontuberculous mycobacteria (NTM) (status: review should be completed by mid-May, no evidence map yet)